 How do I install the web app?

 Note: In Safari, the link for the extension redirects to the App Store, where you can download our iOS app ported to macOS, thanks to Catalyst technology.

 I have a problem with the token when I try to log in to my account

 Does the web app need any specific configuration for my antivirus or firewall?

 Antivirus policies shouldn't impact the web app.
 Firewall configuration should allow access to the different domains required for the app to sync, update, and more.

 Autofill isn't working.
 What do I do?

 Make sure that you're logged in through your extension.
 Select the Dashlane D icon in your browser's toolbar.

 Is the web app secure?

 Is my Master Password transmitted online because I'm entering it into my browser?

-No, the Dashlane extension only uses your Master Password to decrypt your data locally.
+No, the Dashlane extension only uses your Master Password to unlock or "decrypt" your data locally.
 Important: Your Master Password isn't transmitted or saved online.

 I don't want my data saved in the cloud.
 Do I have that option?

 No, we back up all of our customers' encrypted data on our servers.
 Remember, only you have the key to your data—your Master Password—so we can never read or decrypt your data.